zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 To provide you with diverse leadership exposure, you'll be matched with a leader outside your direct reporting line.
 This intentional pairing allows you to observe and learn from different management approaches and leadership styles.

-The SA leader you will shadow will maximise your exposure to a diverse set of activities, however some of them may not be avaiable while you are shadowing and this is up to the SA leader discretion.
+The SA leader you will shadow will maximise your exposure to a diverse set of activities, however some of them may not be available during your shadowing and this is up to the shadowing SA leader discretion.

 ### Program Focus